Afternoon Tea in Manchester

 Ian Jones, Food and Drink Editor

 All at sea when it comes to Afternoon Tea in Manchester?
 Don’t despair.
-From high tea with a view at Harvey Nichols to the Alice in Wonderland-inspired Richmond Tea Rooms, our team of trusty tea tasters has set sail to find the finest places to sip Darjeeling, eat dainty finger sandwiches and slap extra clotted cream on a freshly baked scone.
+From high tea with a view to the Alice in Wonderland-inspired Richmond Tea Rooms, our team of trusty tea tasters has set sail to find the finest places to sip Darjeeling, eat dainty finger sandwiches and slap extra clotted cream on a freshly baked scone.
 This is our guide to the best afternoon tea.
 Now, shall we be mother?

 Our top picks